vargiuscuola/vs-bash-std-library/REFERENCE-lock.md

 ## lock_kill()

 Remove lock and kill associated process if present.
+  **This function is not concurrent safe.**

 ### Aliases